 - Summer Work Travel Program: A Cultural Experience – December 13, 2011

-*All SWT placements are subject to CCI Greenheart approval.
+*All SWT placements are subject to Greenheart approval.
 Jobs not listed herein may still be found inappropriate for the SWT program.
-CCI Greenheart reserves the right to disallow any placement.
+Greenheart reserves the right to prohibit any placement.

-In addition to jobs prohibited by the Department of State, CCI Greenheart prohibits participants from working:
+In addition to jobs prohibited by the Department of State, Greenheart prohibits participants from working:

 - In positions in kiosks